Freiston: History

 In 1114 Freiston Priory of St James was founded by Alan de Creon for Benedictine monks - it became a monastic cell of Crowland Abbey in 1130.
 Nothing remains of the priory buildings that stood on the south side of the present church, except for a Norman doorway in the south aisle that opened into the cloisters.

 Between 1217 and 1232 the powerful Ranulf de Blondeville, 6th Earl of Chester signed an agreement with the 56 free tenants of Freiston, who quite remarkably all had seals on the document.
 The number of seals could also suggest remarkably high literacy rates which were not previously thought to have existed in the 13th century.
 From what is known about the composition of medieval settlements and households there would have been between 4-6 people on average for each of these households giving a minimum population of 224–336, this not taking into the account the possibility of serfs and other peasants who were not included in the signing of the document meaning the population could have been above 500.

 Until 1974 the parish formed part of Boston Rural District, in the Parts of Holland.
 Holland was one of the three divisions (formally known as parts) of the traditional county of Lincolnshire.
-Since the Local Government Act of 1888, Holland had been in most respects, a county in itself.
+Since the Local Government Act 1888, Holland had been in most respects, a county in itself.
 Before this, Freiston had been in Skirbeck Wapentake, Parts of Holland.